Stevens Point Municipal Airport

 Stevens Point Municipal Airport (IATA: STE, ICAO: KSTE, FAA LID: STE) is a public airport located three miles (5 km) northeast of the central business district of Stevens Point, a city in Portage County, Wisconsin, United States.
 It is owned and operated by the city of Stevens Point.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a regional general aviation facility.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a local general aviation facility.

 Airshow

 A biannual airshow is held at Stevens Point Municipal Airport.
-The event includes meals, aircraft displays, and inflight demonstrations.
+The event includes meals, aircraft displays and inflight demonstrations.
 The show features various demonstrations and historical aircraft, especially warbirds.
 The show often partners with local organizations to honor veterans.

-Facilities and Aircraft
+Facilities and aircraft

 Stevens Point Municipal Airport covers an area of 820 acres at an elevation of 1,110 feet (338 m) above mean sea level.
-The airport contains two asphalt paved runways: 3/21 measuring 6,028 x 120 ft (1,837 x 37 m) with approved ILS and GPS approaches and 12/30 measuring 3,635 x 75 ft (1,108 x 23 m) with approved GPS approaches.
+The airport contains two asphalt paved runways: the primary runway 3/21 measuring 6,028 x 120 ft (1,837 x 37 m) with approved ILS and GPS approaches and the crosswind runway 12/30 measuring 3,635 x 75 ft (1,108 x 23 m) with approved GPS approaches.

-The airport has an FBO offering fuel, aircraft parking and hangars, ground power units, a terminal with lounges, courtesy cars, snooze rooms, and a weather station.
+The airport has an FBO offering fuel, aircraft parking and hangars, ground power units, a terminal with lounges, courtesy cars, snooze rooms and a weather station.

-For the 12-month period ending August 6, 2020, the airport had 36,750 aircraft operations, an average of 101 per day: 91% general aviation, 8% air taxi and less than 1% military.
-In February 2023, there were 39 aircraft based at this airport: 33 single-engine, 3 multi-engine and 3 jet.
+For the 12-month period ending August 2, 2023, the airport had 36,750 aircraft operations, an average of 101 per day: 91% general aviation, 8% air taxi and less than 1% military.

+In August 2024, there were 35 aircraft based at this airport: 31 single-engine, 3 multi-engine and 1 jet.